SHOULD YOU TRY EASTERN MEDICINE INSTEAD OF ANXIETY MEDS?

 WenDang Tan is for those who have excess phlegm and an imbalance between Gallbladder and Stomach qi.
 In Chinese medicine, the Gallbladder is responsible for courage and a lack of it would tend to cause timidity.
 This pattern is similar to metabolic endotoxemia in western medicine where dietary or insomnia related inflammation is an issue.
 It can be characterized by insomnia, chronic gastritis, timidity, anxiety, restlessness and nervousness.

 When it comes to managing anxiety, there is no one-size-fits-all solution.
 Most people combine medication, talk therapy, lifestyle changes, and CAM to figure out what works for them.
-So when you talk to your doctor about your anxiety, make sure to ask them about all the treatment options, not just pharmaceuticals.
+So when you talk to your doctor about your anxiety, make sure to ask them about all the treatment options, not just pharmaceuticals or consider setting up a virtual consultation with one of our Eastern medicine experts who will listen to your concerns and will help find the best solution for you.
 You might just find that a natural treatment works just as well, without all the nasty side effects.